vuongducphuong/documentation/content/applications/sales/subscriptions/renewals.rst

 .. image:: renewals/subscriptions-dashboard-with-the-to-renew-filter.png
   :align: center
-  :alt: List view of all subscriptions and use of the filter to renew in Odoo Subscriptions
+  :alt: List view of all subscriptions and use of the filter to renew in Leansoft Subscriptions

 .. seealso::
    - :doc:`../subscriptions`